pietrobraione/sushi/README.md

 * `-target_method`: the signature of a method to test.
 The signature is a colon-separated list of: the name of the container class in internal classfile format; the [descriptor](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.3.3) of the method; the name of the method.
 You can use the `javap` command, included with every JDK setup, to obtain the internal format signatures of methods: `javap -s my.Class` prints the list of all the methods in `my.Class` with their signatures in internal format.
 * `-tmp_base`: a path to a temporary directory; SUSHI needs to create many intermediate files, and will put them in a subdirectory of the one that you specify with this option.
 The subdirectory will have as name the date and time when SUSHI was launched.
 * `-out`: a path to a directory where SUSHI will put the generated tests.
+* `-evosuite_no_dependency`: when active, the generated test classes will not depend on the EvoSuite jar (i.e., no scaffolding class will be generated).

 An alternative way to configure SUSHI is to define a subclass of the class `sushi.configure.ParametersModifier` contained in the runtime subproject.
 The subclass should override one or more of the `modify` methods that receive as input a  parameter object, and modify the object by setting the parameters of interest.
 In this case SUSHI must be invoked by specifying the following options: